-One word on Plymouth, since Mr. M. returns several times to the &#8220;schism of Plymouth,&#8221; although that has, for the purpose here, but a slight importance.
+One word on Plymouth, since Mr. M. returns several times to the "schism of Plymouth," although that has, for the purpose here, but a slight importance.

-| Page 132.
+¦ Page 132.

-| Page 129.
+¦ Page 129.

-| Page 129 to 133.
+¦ Pages 129 to 133.

-| Page 130.
+¦ Page 130.

 {173}

 The brethren who, at Plymouth, had from the commencement devoted themselves to the work, as well as others who had helped in the oversight of the flock, met each week to take counsel together on all that concerned the welfare of the assembly, the reception of members, etc., and the work in general, communicating in detail to the flock all that which, in general, would interest them, and specially all the cases of public discipline, which demanded any public act on their part.
 The supper was open to every Christian; gifted brethren, whencesoever they might have come, partook of the supper as members of the body of Christ, and exercised freely as such their gifts.
 There was much blessing.
 There were also difficulties, for which God in His grace provided.